 Free Furniture Plans to Build a File Cabinet

-Here is another customizable plan for a file cabinet.
+Free furniture plans to build a file cabinet that is easy to build and totally customizable.
 The depth should stay the same but the length can be increased to fit your needs!
 Click on the drawings to enlarge them!

 - One half sheet of 1/2″ plywood

 - Two – 1/8″ x 1/2″ x 36″ strips of aluminum

 - Four 1″ screws to mount the aluminum